-When applying this concept to your business, the best practice for a startup or SME is to find solutions that help maximise the agility and focus of the company on the things that really matter, i.e. the 20%.
+When applying this concept to your business, the best practice for a startup or SME is to find solutions that help maximise the agility and focus on the things that really matter for the company, i.e. the 20%.
 A tried and tested way of doing this is by shedding the extra weight of tasks to outsourcing services.

-This is especially true for functions like booking keeping and payroll which require more time and attention to get right.
+This is especially true for functions like bookkeeping and payroll which require more time and attention to get right.
 So how exactly does outsourcing tasks like payroll and other HR services help sharpen your startup’s competitive edge?

 First of all, by outsourcing complicated tasks such as payroll, you in-turn free up time for your team to really concentrate on their core competencies which can drive higher results.
 Outsourcing services also helps fill the knowledge gap, as not everyone has the right expertise to handle payroll processing and other HR functions.
 There’s also the added benefit of mitigating risks, so you’re not bearing the burden when mistakes happen.
 By outsourcing your HR functions, you can also drive faster ROIs at a lower cost when compared with hiring an employee and training them to do everything in-house, which adds unnecessary headcount.

 Ultimately, your goal is to spend most of your time, energy, money and attention on your strong points.
 To find simple solutions for the rest of the business in order to secure the team at its highest functioning status, as opposed to trying to handle everything internally and expending unnecessary effort, which lowers your company’s agility and ability to respond to the market.